-What is regulated roof (stormwater) plumbing work?
+Regulated roof (stormwater) plumbing work

-Roofing (stormwater) work is defined as regulated work outlined in Part 4, 1 ivision 7 of the Plumbing Regulations 2018 (the Regulations).
+Roofing (stormwater) work is defined as regulated work outlined in Part 4, Division 7 of the Plumbing Regulations 2018 (the Regulations).

-Roofing (stormwater) work is defined as the construction, installation, replacement, repair, alteration, maintenance, testing or commissioning of any roof covering or roof flashing, from part of a drainage system involved in the collection or disposal of stormwater".
+Roofing (stormwater) work is defined as the "construction, installation, replacement, repair, alteration, maintenance, testing or commissioning of any roof covering or roof flashing, or any part of a drainage system involved in the collection or disposal of stormwater".

-Roofing (stormwater) work is inclusive of
+Roofing (stormwater)work is inclusive of:

-- metal and plastic reof stageting - flashing including aprop baker barge and ridge flashings - parapet and barge capping's - guttering systems including box getter and eaves gutters - downpipes and above stormwater drainage systems - Furthermore, the inclusion of any connection of a stormwater piping to a below-ground stormwater drain or to an onsite storage/retention tank, or any design work carried out by a plumber that is incidental to/ or associated with this work.
+- metal and plastic roof sheeting - flashing including apron, soaker barge and ridge flashings - parapet and barge capping's - guttering systems including box gutter and eaves gutters - downpipes and above stormwater drainage systems - Furthermore, the inclusion of any connection of a stormwater piping to a below-ground stormwater drain or to an onsite storage/retention tank, or any design work carried out by a plumber that is incidental to/ or associated with this work.

-What is not classified as roofing (stormwater) plumbing work?
+What is not classified as roofing (stormwater) plumbing work